hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/weaver-dlt-interoperability.md

             </td>
             <td>
-                1. Added workflow to publish go modules automatically.
-(Don't update module and its dependency in same PR, else if want to do both, make sure `go.mod` and `go.sum` reflect correct version (new) and correct hash of go module)
+                1. Added list of orgs as parameter in `interopFlow` in SDK to chose endorsing orgs.
-2. Added `VERSION` files in all go modules, to indicate version of the go module.
+2. Added `participants` field under `ContractTransaction` in events.proto.
-3. Added empty `README.md` file (made the filename consistent across all go modules).
-Need to fill these readmes later.
+3. Updated fabric-driver `writeExternalState` endpoint to allow use of list of orgs to submit transaction to in case of event publication.
-4. Version bump for utils, assetexchange, and asset-mgmt.
+4. Updated the way to update docker images version using `VERSION` file (making it uniform with go modules).
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-08-30 11:08:27 +0000 UTC
+        Created At 2022-09-09 06:04:28 +0000 UTC
     </div>
 </div>